studley13/studley13.github.io/_posts/2018-01-14-linux-namespaces.md

 ---

-[Linux containers][linux-containers] have become popular in recent years as an alternative to [virtualization][virtualization], providing isolation of processes by creating lightweight machines in which to run processes separated from each other.
+[Linux containers][linux-containers] have become popular in recent years as an alternate to [virtualization][virtualization], providing isolation of processes by creating lightweight machines to run processes separated from each other.

 [linux-containers]: https://linuxcontainers.org/
 [virtualization]: https://en.wikipedia.org/wiki/Virtualization

 # Emulating virtualization

-The two most popular methods of achieving these isolated environments to date have been [Docker][docker] and [LXC][lxc].
+Two popular methods of achieving these isolated environments to date have been [Docker][docker] and [LXC][lxc].
 Both of these solutions emulate the behaviour of virtualization.
-The provide an entire operating system environment in the style of a virtual machine that you run your process inside that is isolated from the system that they run on.
+Each provides an entire operating system environment in the style of a virtual machine that you run your process inside of, isolated from the rest of your main OS.

 Both manage to achieve this with substantially less overhead than what virtualization would normally require.
 The only catch is that both the *host* machine and the *guest* machine have to be some variant of Linux.
-Both provide a repository of complete guest machines you can also download and start from, largely due to the complexity required to set one up manually.
+Both provide a repository of complete guest machines you can download and start from, largely due to the complexity required to set one up manually.